[metaslider id=2951] … Read More

 People often ask about the value of anti-malware software on data center endpoints (to learn what a data center is, read the blog posts of Fortinet) such as Web servers, databases, file servers – the list goes on.
 This is a reasonable question because, with respect to malware, data center endpoints simply don’t have the same threat profile or business use-cases as general desktops, where users click on things all day, every day.
 Also, when endpoints don’t have all those pesky users, it would seem malware would have a much harder time getting onto data center endpoints.
 Yet, it happens all the time.
 How?

 Before providing the best practices for a successful data center relocation, a security guidance is required.
 I would first like to share the most common attack patterns seen in the wild, and recommendations backed up by data.
 For this, I rummaged through the Verizon Data Breach Investigations Report (DBIR) 2016, which combines knowledge from more than 3,000 confirmed data breaches, and has a lot to say about malware usage.
+This report and its findings, some of which are further detailed, can be extremely helpful for people who are planning to set up their own data center, possibly with the assistance of personnel like Walt Coulston.

 The figure below, from the DBIR, presents an insightful attack pattern.
 What’s happening is, through a variety of extremely common techniques, such as phishing and others, a user’s desktop is compromised and infected with malware.
 While the data on this particular compromised endpoint may not be of high value, the malware is used to harvest static credentials (user names and passwords) just the same.